bryanthowell-tableau/tableau_tools/README.md

 `Tabcmd(tabcmd_folder, tableau_server_url, username, password, site='default', repository_password=None, tabcmd_config_location=None)`

 You have to provide the folder\directory where tabcmd lives on the local computer (just the folder, not the location of the file), along with the username and password of the user you want to run the tabcmd commands as.
-There are two optional parameters which allow for user impersonation when generating exports (not needed to trigger extract refreshes).
-These parameters are the `"repository_password"` for the `"readonly"` user in the Repository and the `"tabcmd_config_location"`.
 This is a file that is generated after the first run of tabcmd and lives in a location similar to what you see in the example below:

 Ex.